Air Up: History

-Foundation and expansion (2018-2022)
+Foundation and expansion (2018–2022)

 Founded in 2018 by Fabian Schlang, Tim Jäger, Lena Jüngst, Simon Nüesch, and Jannis Koppitz, the idea for air up emerged in 2016 during the product design studies of Jüngst and Jäger.
 Their aim was to develop a flavoured water option without added sugars.

 Within the first six weeks of its establishment, the company sold 80,000 bottles via online marketplaces and offline retail.
 By 2019, their bottles were being sold online.

 The company subsequently expanded across Europe, including Austria, Switzerland, the Netherlands, France, Belgium, the United Kingdom, Italy, and Sweden.
 In 2022, air up made its entry into the US market and introduced eleven new flavours that same year.

-Over the years, the company has raised over €3 through various funding rounds, attracting investments from beverage company PepsiCo and venture capitalist Frank Thelen.
-In the fiscal year 2022, air up reported a revenue increase of 75%, reaching approximately €67.
+Over the years, the company has raised over €60 million through various funding rounds, attracting investments from beverage company PepsiCo and venture capitalist Frank Thelen.
+In the fiscal year 2022, air up reported a revenue increase of 75%, reaching approximately €160 million.

-Recent developments (2022-present)
+Recent developments (2022–2024)

 Between 2022 and 2024, air up invested over €20 million in production improvements.
 To ensure sustainable production practices, the company has relocated its bottle manufacturing from China to Europe: The production of the tritan bottles is located in Austria, while the pods are produced in the Netherlands.

 In 2023, over 10,000 sold counterfeit air up products were recorded.
 This led to significant revenue losses for the company – over €10 million – as some customers opted for these cheaper imitations instead of the original product.

 By early 2024, however, air up had sold over 5 million bottles and achieved a tenfold increase in revenue within three years.